danielfett/draft-dpop/main.md

 The DPoP proof MUST include the `ath` claim with a valid hash of the associated access token.

-Binding the token value to the proof in this way prevents a calculated proof to be used with multiple different access token values across different requests.
+Binding the token value to the proof in this way prevents a proof to be used with multiple different access token values across different requests.
 For example, if a client holds tokens bound to two different resource owners, AT1 and AT2, and uses the same key when talking to the AS, it's possible that these tokens could be swapped.